 Gingerbread Village at the Sheraton Hotel in downtown Seattle has been one of city’s most beloved holiday traditions for over 25 years.
 Local architecture firms and trade associations team up with the Seattle Sheraton hotel culinary team to design, bake, and build extravagant gingerbread masterpieces.
 Vote for your favorite creation using Text to Vote on your cell phone.
 Free event, donations are encouraged to benefit the Juvenile Diabetes Research Foundation.
 See Gingerbread Village daily through January 1, 2019 (started November 20).

 Seattle Center is a 74-acre civic center, originally constructed for the 1962 World’s Fair (also known as Century 21) is more than half open space and the grounds are open dawn to dusk every day.
-Download this self-guided tour brochure (PDF), which is also available in print at the Amory Information Center.
-Winterfest is also underway through January 6, 2019, featuring many free and a few affordable activities at the Armory and other locations on the campus.
-Download a free Winterfest 2018 Guidebook.
+Winterfest is underway through New Year’s Eve, featuring many free and a few affordable activities at the Armory and other locations on the campus.

 10 places at Pike Place Market to while away time.
 If you have visitors in town, or just need to get out of the house, we offer a list of places to explore in Pike Place Market that you may not already know.
 After you’ve done the Gum Wall, Rachel the Pig, flying fish, and Starbucks check our list of places where you can while away the better part of a day.